 What would you do if a passenger were rude or obnoxious?

 Discuss how you would use your tactfulness and strong communication skills to calm the passenger down.
 If the passenger continued to be rude, however, you would advise the passenger service agent (boarding the flight), the senior flight attendant or captain of the problem – allowing them to deal with the situation in accordance with company policy.

 If a passenger came onto the airplane with too many carry-on bags and refused to check them, how would you handle it?

 You would politely advise the passenger that he or she has too many carry-on bags and that company policy and Federal Aviation Regulations only allow one carry-on bag and one personal item per passenger.
 You would then tell the passenger that you would be happy to personally check the remainder of his or her bags.
 If the passenger still would not comply, you would then refer the passenger to the passenger service agent (if the jetway were still attached to the gate).
 Otherwise, you would advise the senior flight attendant or go to the cockpit and advise the captain who would handle the situation in accordance with company policy.
 If the passenger refused to comply with regulations, the captain might elect to return to the gate and have the passenger removed from the aircraft.
 Keep in mind that allowing a passenger on an airplane with too many bags is a violation of the FARs (Federal Aviation Regulations) and could result in a fine.

-For additional information on the types of questions that may be asked at a flight attendant interview click here.
+For additional information on the types of flight attendant interview questions that you may be asked, download our Kindle eBook, “How to Answer Flight Attendant Interview Questions.”